 — Sarah Kliff (@sarahkliff)

-Sarah Kliff, a senior policy correspondent at Vox who is investigating emergency care billing, shared a story of a mother and her two-year-old daughter.
+Sarah Kliff, a senior policy correspondent at Vox who is investigating emergency care billing, shared a story of a mother and her 2-year-old daughter.
 The toddler ingested a pill, and after consulting with poison control, the mother drove her to the emergency department.
 But rather than go in, they sat in the parking lot watching The Little Mermaid for hours as the mother waited to see if her daughter’s condition would deteriorate.
 The mother thought to herself: “I can go inside if she has a seizure.
 Otherwise, I can’t afford it.”

 My book, https://t.co/eWJmK7YtyQ, shows how Trump/GOP policies that claim to make white America “great again” end up making the lives of working-class white supporters harder, sicker and shorter—and in the end, threaten everyone’s well-being.— Jonathan M. Metzl (@JonathanMetzl) April 6, 2019